sandbox-science/devrec/README.md

 # DevLog Python Prototype

 **DevLog** is a lightweight CLI tool that records your local developer workflow.
-It captures notes, shell activity, and optionally Git actions to produce a structured, timestamped report, perfect for debugging, documentation, or reflection.
+It captures notes, shell activity, and Git actions to produce a structured, timestamped report, perfect for debugging, documentation, or reflection.

 > [!NOTE]
 >